AC Joint Injuries

 • A “cracking” or “popping” sound when moving the shoulder

-The Board Certified Orthopedic and Sports Medicine Specialists at OrthoNeuro have helped thousands of patients with AC joint injuries return to an active and healthy lifestyle using a variety of treatment options.
+The board-certified orthopedic and sports medicine specialists at OrthoNeuro have helped thousands of patients with AC joint injuries return to an active and healthy lifestyle using a variety of treatment options.

 How Are AC Joint Injuries Treated at OrthoNeuro?

-In many instances, your OrthoNeuro Shoulder Specialist will begin with conservative treatment options to treat AC joint injuries.
+In many instances, your OrthoNeuro shoulder specialist will begin with conservative treatment options to treat AC joint injuries.

 These treatment options can include: